Last Updated on

 - Melt the butter in a soup pan and cook the onions until translucent.
 Add the carrots and continue cooking for about 5 minutes.
 Add the potatoes and keep cooking for about 3 minutes.

-- Add the stock, cover the pan, bring to a boil and cook for about 15 minutes.
+- Add the stock, cover the pan, bring to a boil, and cook for about 15 minutes.
 In the meantime cut the sausages into slices.
-Lower the heat and give the sausage slices to the soup.
-Leave for about 5 minutes until the sausages are heated through and the vegetables are soft.
+Lower the heat and add the sausage slices to the soup.
+Leave for about 5 minutes until the sausages are cooked or heated through and the vegetables are soft.

 - Adjust the taste with salt and pepper and sprinkle the chopped parsley on top.